En-Be/We-Touch/APPROACH.md

 **Done**
+- Make editor view closer to device scaling
 - change particle to sprite instead of mesh
 - display framerate
 - test performance
 - fixed particle rotation
 - particle size has strange behaviour

+## Session 040

+**Fri Feb 28 15:23:35 - Fri Feb 28 15:56:38**

+**To do**
+- Fix particle translate (axis?)
+- Fix particle scale speed

+**Done**
+- Changed vector for particle translate
+- Started experimenting with particle type 4

 ---

 ## Tasks

-- Make editor view closer to device scaling
 - Add an instructions scene
 - Continue with particle phase implementing
 - Make a tool for me to record my finger movements and add them to the gesture library